 - Log in as an administrator.

-- Click the Settings icon in the upper-right corner of the screen (it looks like a gear or cog).
+- Click the Settings icon in the screen's upper-right corner (it looks like a gear or cog).

 - From the Settings menu, select Institution Settings.
 The Institution appears at the top of the list and is selected by default.

 - On the right side of the Institution Settings page, click Features.